vilara-ai/vilara-website/docs/project-blueprints/new_session_prompt.md

-# Session Start Prompt - Phase 1: Workspace Provisioning
+# Session Start Prompt - Current State: Container Implementation

 Vilara's complete marketing website and backend infrastructure is **LIVE IN PRODUCTION** at vilara.ai.
-The next phase is implementing workspace provisioning and the actual Vilara AI application system.
+The architecture is clearly defined with single-container Incus deployment.
+Ready for implementation of container provisioning and customer handoff.

 **✅ PRODUCTION INFRASTRUCTURE COMPLETE:**
 1. ✅ **vilara.ai domain** - Fully operational with Vercel + Cloud Run architecture